halourou/google-homepage/README.md

-# google-homepage
-Re-constructing the Google homepage with HTML/CSS
+I'm using this repository to practice coding in HTML/CSS by deconstructing and reconstructing the Google homepage from scratch.